appeler/naampy/README.rst

 We start by providing a base model for first\_name that gives the Bayes optimal solution providing the proportion of women with that name who are women.
 We also provide a series of base models where the state of residence is known.
-In the future, we plan to use LSTM to learn the relationship between sequences of characters in the first name and gender.
+In the future, we plan to use ML to learn the relationship between sequences of characters in the first name and gender.

 Installation